wjsellers/RepData_PeerAssessment1/PA1_template.md

 # My strategy is to impute values based on the average steps taken during each
 # 5-min interval, as calculated in the last section.

-# 4.3 - Create a new dataset that is equal to the original dataset but with...
+# 4.3 - Create a new dataset that is equal to the original dataset but with
+# the missing data filled in.

 # create function to impute mean for NAs
 NAforMean <- function(x) ifelse(is.na(x), mean(x, na.rm=TRUE), x)